delpinolisette/hackalytics2025-growthfactorai/documentation/technical_writeup.md

 We settled on the visualization driven method, which aligned closely with visual intuition.
 The full analysis details, examples, and observations leading to this method are well-documented on the Jupyter notebook. **Please refer to that notebook for more discussion.**

-We also created a deployed Streamlit application to visualize visibility and impressions, which takes in a pair of coordinates or geometries and returns both a score and a map of the location, neighboring points, and color-graded (by Kernel Density Estimation of nearby segments) intensities for usability/explorability.
+We also created a deployed Streamlit application, which allows the user to input a pair of coordinates; returns the score, and visualizes the trip volumes on a map, color-graded (by Kernel Density Estimation of nearby segments) intensities for usability/explorability.
 You can watch or experience the application demo and read more about it in our [application section](#application).

 ## Data Preprocessing and Ingestion